-- The child has been excluded for more than 5 days - the exclusion means they'll miss a public examination dealing with the complaint, one person will be independent of the management and the running of the school.
-The Governors will be responsible for appointment of the panel.
+- The child has been excluded for more than 5 days - the exclusion means they'll miss a public examination

 If parents seek to invoke Stage 3 (following a failure to reach an earlier resolution as above), they must put their complaint in writing to the Governors, address written complaints for a panel to the Chair of Governors, Mr Aatif Hassan c/o the School.
 The matter will then be referred to the Complaints Panel for consideration.